Hear Dutch Here — Learn Dutch

 Mobile

-Disambiguation: Many common Dutch words have more than one meaning.
+Disambiguation: Many common words can have more than one meaning, with different translations

 Disambiguation: Dutch 'Het' - Multiple Meanings and Related Words